slu-soc5650/syllabus/docs/intro.md

 I do not require students to buy physical copies of texts.
 You are free to select a means for accessing these texts that meets your budget and learning style.
 If eBook editions (e.g. Kindle, iBooks, `pdf`, etc.) of texts are available, they are acceptable for this course.
 All texts should be obtained in the edition noted above.

 All readings are listed on the **Reading List** and should be completed before the course meeting on the week in which they are assigned.
-Full text versions of most readings not found in the books assigned for the course can be obtained using the library’s [Electronic Reserves](http://eres.slu.edu/eres/coursepass.aspx?cid=4444) system.
-The password for the Electric Reserves will be posted on the course [discussion forums](https://discuss.slu-ssds.org) at the beginning of the semester.
+Full text versions of most readings not found in the books assigned for the course will be linked to in the Syllabus.
+For one or two readings, `.pdf` copies will be made available via GitHub.

 ## Services
 Over the course of the semester, we'll use two web-based services.
 Each of these will require you to create an account with a username and password.
 GitHub will require you to enable [two-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) as well.
 I strongly recommend using a [password manager](https://lifehacker.com/5529133/five-best-password-managers).